sustglobal/dev-center/jekyll/_docs/dashboard-guide.md

 When hovering over a specific asset you can see its data attributes, including the address, type, coordinates and index value.
 The top bar displays the legend, where each color indicates a specific asset type.
 Asset types can be manually changed to suit your needs.
 In this example, they show the different types of real estate, such as industrial, office or multifamily buildings.
 However, you could change this to be countries or cities, and this is done by creating a column called **label:type** in the input portfolio CSV and supplying values for each asset.
 Refer to the User Guide section [Uploading a portfolio](user-guide#uploading-a-portfolio) for more information on this.

 #### Risk Heatmap
-For a selected **Climate Scenario** and **Projected Hazard**, we show categorical risk, using the maximum value of risk exposure over a projected time window:
+For a selected **Climate Scenario** and **Climate Hazard**, we show categorical risk, using the maximum value of risk exposure over a projected time window:
 1. We use a 30 year window (2023-2052) for each hazard.
-For sea level rise we use a 2023-2100 window to account for sea level rises longer-term profound impacts.
+For sea level rise we use a 2023-2100 window to account for sea level rise's longer-term profound impacts.
 2. We use the maximum risk exposure value of each asset over all the years in the analysis time window.
 3. We create categories using this maximum risk exposure, to classify each asset as Low, Medium, or High risk.
 Each hazard has specific classification breakpoints, which are derived from a representative sample of global risk.
 Risk categories are listed in the [Data Guide](data-guide).

 ### Riskiest Assets

 The top-right Climate Explorer bar chart shows the top 20 assets in a portfolio with greatest risk exposure over a 30 year time horizon (2023-2052).
-It also controlled by the selected **Projected Hazard** and **Climate Scenario** dropdowns.
+It also controlled by the selected **Climate Hazard** and **Climate Scenario** dropdowns.

 <p align="center">
 <img height="300" src="assets/images/userguide/RiskiestAssets_exposure.png">